How Do You Not Worry About Money? Simple, By Worrying About It.

 Confusing concept, yes?

 Questions and doubts plague me all the time.
 Do I have enough money coming in to meet the flow of money going out?
 Will I have a little cushion this month or will it be a really tight month?
 Will I be able to take care of my family’s needs?
-Will I forced to find another job outside of the home?
+Will I be forced to find another job outside of the home?

 Or this week’s current problem: Do I have enough money to cover the accidental double payment I made to the utilities with the check I wrote to the mechanic?
 Too late to stop all those checks so the answer will be sketchy until payday next Tuesday.
 This problem only occurs when I pay bills in a hurry or forget I paid online and mail a check.
 I have a system, but that system only works when I use it effectively and look at it every day.
-And now I am in a bit of a pickle trying to figure what to do.
+And now I am in a bit of a pickle trying to figure out what to do.
 Use the system!

 3. Practice self-control and self-discipline.
 Of course, all of this takes self-control and self-discipline.
 I don’t particularly care for those things either, but they are necessary.
 Practice saying no to yourself over and over again.
 Say no to your kids as much as you need to.
 Use a list when you shop and stick to it!
-Remember your goal to not have to worry about money and make it worth it!
+Remember your goal: not to have to worry about money, and make it worth it!

 These tips help me to worry less about money and enjoy life more.
-Mistakes can happen as we are human, but with some prevention we can get a little closer to our goal of worrying less about money.
+Mistakes can happen as we are human, but with some prevention, we can get a little closer to our goal of worrying less about money.

 Thanks for reading!